ZenGo-X/binance-thresh-wallet/README.md

 Binance chain threshold wallet
 =====================================
-Binance chain wallet powered by two-party ECDSA.
+Binance chain wallet powered by two-party ECDSA. <br>
 Soon to be integrated into the ZenGo iOS wallet (www.zengo.com)

 ## Installation: